7 Stocks That Outperform in a Recession - WTOP News

 Walt Disney Co.
 (DIS)

 Walt Disney is one of the largest and most diversified media and entertainment companies in the world.
 That diversification has helped Disney’s business remain in high demand during a wide range of economic conditions, including a global pandemic.
-Even when Disney’s theme parks, cruise business and movie and TV studios were shut down in 2020, Disney+ streaming subscriptions surged.
-Leon says Disney likely got too aggressive in attempting to scale and expand Disney+, but returning CEO Bob Iger will get the company on a more responsible financial trajectory.
-CFRA has a “buy” rating and $110 price target for DIS stock, which closed at $103.48 on Jan.
-20.
+Even when Disney’s theme parks, cruise business, and movie and TV studios were shut down in 2020, Disney+ streaming subscriptions surged.
+Leon says Disney’s cost-cutting initiative and refined strategy will help the company be more efficient, and Disney’s park segment has recovered impressively following the pandemic.
+CFRA has a “buy” rating and $135 price target for DIS stock, which closed at $102.09 on Feb.
+21.

 S&P 500 outperformance: 9% (2020), 8.8% (2008)